TRANSCRIBING VIOLIN MUSIC FOR CELLO

 The violin repertoire is not just vastly larger than the cello repertoire, it’s also much more melodic and virtuosic, in keeping with the qualities of the violin.
 Playing violin music on the cello doesn’t just extend our repertoire, it also extends both our technique and our melodic musicality, encouraging us to think, feel and play “like a first violin” rather than like a minor accompanying figure normally confined to bass lines but with occasional (and therefore frightening) melodic moments.

 Sometimes it is the composer who makes – or at least allows – the transcription for cello.
-Cesar Franck made his own cello transcription of his momentous violin sonata, without modifying either the key or the piano part and Breval published his Violin Sonatas simultaneously and identically for either violin or cello.
+Cesar Franck made his own cello transcription of his momentous violin sonata, without modifying either the key or the piano part and Breval published his Violin Sonatas simultaneously and identically for either violin or cello (and notated always in the treble clef!).
 While it was originally thought that Brahms had himself made his adaptation for cello of his G major violin sonata, it is now known that this was actually the (very good) work of the brother of the famous cellist Julius Klengel.

 At other times it is the music’s publisher who, perhaps in an attempt to sell more copies, publishes violin pieces simultaneously in a (normally identical) version for cello, simply transposed down by an octave.
 So it was that both Bach’s Sonatas and Partitas for Unaccompanied Violin and Beethoven‘s Violin Sonatas were published also in a contemporary version for cello.
 So there is nothing neither new nor unethical in “stealing” from the violin repertoire.
 In fact, cello technique has improved so much in the last 100 years that what would have been considered difficult for a cellist in the time of Mozart and Beethoven is now routinely expected of any common cellist.
 This means that we can often cross the boundary into violin repertoire without too many difficulties, so long as we keep an open mind about the adaptations that might be necessary in order for the pieces to actually sound good on the cello.

-Probably the easiest and simplest way to play violin music on the cello is with a 5-string instrument, especially if it has a somewhat smaller string-length.
-In this case, we only need to transpose the music down by an octave – and probably use our thumbposition in the neck region quite a lot!
-But for those of us who don’t have the luxury of having 5-string cello, read on ……
+Probably the easiest and simplest way to play violin music on the cello is with a 5-string instrument, especially if it has a somewhat smaller string length.
+In this case, we only need to get used to reading in the treble clef with a simultaneous transposition down an octave, and probably using our thumbposition in the neck region quite a lot!
+But for those of us who don’t have the luxury of having a 5-string cello, read on ………

-The problem of transposing a violin piece simply down an octave is that it becomes one fifth higher for the cellist than it was for the violinist.
-Because the cello doesn’t have an E-string, all passages that are played on that string on the violin will need to be played on the A-string on the cello, which means that we will be obliged to use our high fingerboard regions much more than when violinists play the same piece.
-The cello is already a much larger, more cumbersome instrument than the violin and this. combined with the added difficulty of the register, explains why the transcriptions of the Bach Violin Partitas and Sonatas, as well as the Beethoven Violin Sonatas, didn’t really have the success that the music deserves: they were just too difficult to play.
+This is because when we transpose a violin piece simply down an octave it now lies a fifth higher up the fingerboard for the cellist than it was for the violinist.
+Because the cello doesn’t have an E-string, all passages that were played on the E-string on the violin will need to be played on the A-string on the cello, which means that we will be obliged to use our high fingerboard regions much more than violinists do when they play the same piece.
+The cello is already a much larger, more cumbersome instrument than the violin and this, combined with the added difficulty of the register, explains perhaps why the original transcriptions of the Bach Violin Partitas and Sonatas as well as of the Beethoven Violin Sonatas, published soon after the original violin versions and in the same keys, didn’t have the success that the music deserves: they were just too difficult to play.

-A more successful way of transcribing violin music is normally with a simple, automatic transposition down a fifth (plus an octave) so that the four open cello strings coincide with the four open violin strings.
+A more successful way of transcribing violin music is normally with a simple, automatic transposition down an octave plus a fifth, so that the four cello open strings coincide with the four violin open strings.
 This transposition down an extra fifth not only makes the playing easier but can be also essential for the realisation of many of the musical effects which make idiomatic use of the open strings (especially relevant in Bach and Telemann‘s music for unaccompanied violin).
-There are however multiple exceptions to this standardised procedure.
+This however requires much more work from the transcriber, because all the accompaniment parts have to be rewritten in the new key.
+So, in summary, while transcribing violin music for cello in the original key (simply down an octave) is the “easy option” for the transcriber, it definitely is not the easy option for the cellist who will later play the piece.
+For the cellist, the “easy option” is a transposition down an octave plus a fifth.

 Firstly, in many pre-romantic violin sonatas – especially the early classical composers like Mozart – the violin never goes above the mid-string string harmonic on their E-string.
 Nowadays, with the advances in cello technique that have occurred since Beethoven’s time, this is quite a manageable register which often allows us to play the cello transcriptions in the original key, with the cello’s notes simply transposed down an octave.
 This is a very convenient transcription also in the sense that the accompaniments do not need to be transposed and can remain totally unchanged.
 This transposition has been used for almost all of the pre-romantic violin music available on this site (see Mozart Violin Sonatas, Beethoven Violin Sonatas, Beethoven Romanze in G, Schubert Sonatina etc).